sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/common-configuration/secrets.md

 ---
 title: Secrets
+description: Explains an overview of secrets
+tags: [ "Tyk Streams", "Secrets" ]
 ---

 I sometimes like to fill my mouth with acorns and pretend I am a rodent, free of the burdens of humanity.
 That was a